 The Crypt may also be open on your visit.
 This is a small, intimate chapel which is worth investigating.

-Next door you will find the Palace Shop which has a few mementos and that Honey I mentioned earlier.
+Next door you will find the Palace Shop which sells that Honey I mentioned earlier.

 Lambeth Palace Gardens Information